Soccer-Peru stripped of U-17 World Cup hosting rights - FIFA

 "FIFA would like to express its thanks to the FPF for their efforts, and remains open to organising a competition in Peru in the future."

+The Peruvian federation added that it and FIFA had been working on the "operational organisation" of the event, while Peru's government focused on investment in the infrastructure of public venues.

+"Despite the willingness of the government authorities to fulfil the obligations assumed as a country before FIFA, its implementation unit did not manage to comply with the processes within the established deadlines," the FPF said.

-Indonesia was stripped of its hosting rights for the Under-20 World Cup last month, following outrage among some politicians in the predominantly Muslim nation about Israel's participation.
+Last month, Indonesia was stripped of its hosting rights for the Under-20 World Cup, following outrage among some politicians in the predominantly Muslim nation about Israel's participation.

 Both tournaments were initially scheduled to take place in 2021, but were moved to 2023 due to the COVID-19 pandemic.